FarukExpress/admin-ninja-docs/docs/src/guide/folder-structure.md

 # Folder Structure React Js

-To effectively work with the Ninja Admin Template, it's important to understand its folder structure and the contents it includes.
+To effectively work with the ElysianDash Admin Template, it's important to understand its folder structure and the contents it includes.

 ## Root Structure